freecores/minirisc/README.txt

 many errors and omissions from the original 16C57.
 So I started looking at the code.
 This is when I realized it was very badly designed and could not be made run faster.
 So, I sat down and wrote my own PIC IP core last night.
-A lot of work was spend in writing test code to ensure that it was 100% compatible from the software point of view.
+A lot of work was spent in writing test code to ensure that it was 100% compatible from the software point of view.

 - A PIC compatible Microcontroller that runs a lot faster